zendframework/zf2-documentation/docs/languages/en/modules/zend.stdlib.hydrator.filter.rst

 Using the provider interface
 ----------------------------

-There is also a provider interface, that allows you to configure the behaviour of the hydrator inside your objects.
+There is also a provider interface, that allows you to configure the behavior of the hydrator inside your objects.

 .. code-block:: php
    :linenos: